percona/pmm/docs/how-to/troubleshoot.md

 ### Missing data

-#### Why don't I see the whole query?
+!!! tip alert alert-success "Why don't I see the whole query?"
     To reduce space usage, long query examples and fingerprints can be truncated to 1024 symbols.
 In this case, the query explains section will not work.

 [ENCODE_URI]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent